 2 On 15 July 2001 the Corporations (Western Australia) Act 1990 was superseded by the Corporations Act 2001 of the Commonwealth, see Part 2 of the Corporations (Ancillary Provisions) Act 2001.

-By Authority: JOHN A. STRIJK, Government Printer
+3 On the date as at which this compilation was prepared, the Public Sector Reform Act 2010 s.
+89 had not come into operation.
+It reads as follows:

+89. Various references to “Minister for Public Sector Management” amended

+(1) This section amends the Acts listed in the Table.

+(2) In the provisions listed in the Table delete “Minister for Public Sector Management” and insert:

+Public Sector Commissioner

+Table